miarma-corporation/server-docker/README.md

 ## Downloading

-To download the files, simply open a terminal or Git bash prompt and enter:
+To download the files, simply open a terminal or PowerShell prompt (depending on your OS):

 ```
 git clone https://github.com/nQuake/server-docker.git nquakesv-docker